jeevanjoseph/stats201/README.md

 ### Variable screening

-- Variable screening acan further reduce the number of inputs becasue `PROC LOGISTIC` uses the full model.
+- Variable screening can further reduce the number of inputs becasue `PROC LOGISTIC` uses the full model.
-- After variable clustering, which identifies and collapses the correlated variables, the input screening method with univariate statistics can be used to detect irrelevant variables and non linear relationships between the variables.
+- After variable clustering, which identifies and collapses the correlated variables, the input screening method with univariate statistics - `PROC CORR` - can be used to detect irrelevant variables and non linear relationships between the variables.
 - Spearman's correlation - measures the non linear, but monotonic (Y never decreases when X increses, but rate of change in Y can change)relationships.
   - Interpertation is similar to Pearson correlation, value ranges from -1 ---- 0 ---- +1.
 Values near +/- 1 indicate strong relationships and values around 0 indicate a weaker relationship
 - Hoeffding correlation statistic can detect non-linear relationships as well.
 When the function is non-monotonic.